ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/integrate/embed-stories-nonamp.md

   ...
 ```

-The JSON configuration must be a direct child of the `<amp-story-player>` element and include the `type="application/json" attribute.
+The JSON configuration must be a direct child of the `<amp-story-player>` element and include the `type="application/json"` attribute.
 For pagination, use the optional `endpoint` url variable `${offset}`  to add a parameter.
+The Web Story Player replaces `${offset}` with the actual offset.
+For example, if the publisher provides `https://example.com/my-endpoint.json?offset=${offset}` and the Web Story Player has 5 stories loaded, it sends `https://example.com/my-endpoint.json?offset=5`.

 #### Response